helenmurugan/heritage-housing-issues/README.md

 * <b>pandas</b> - a library with easy-to-use data structures and functions.
 Throuughouit this project, pandas was utilised for working with dataframes, selecting and displaying key features of the data, creating reports and providing insights on data.
 * <b>matplotlib</b> - a library for creating static and interactive visualizations in Python.
 Matplotlib was used in the Data Visualisations and Feature Engineering Notebooks for displaying plots eg. scatterplots, bar plots and heatmaps.
 * <b>seaborn</b> - a library used for visualising data from pandas dataframes and arrays.
 Seaborn was utilised in the Feature Engineering Notebook to plot heatmaps for correlation and predictive power score analysis.
-* <b>ydata_profiling</b> - a package for data profiling, that automates and standardises the generation of detailed reports, complete with statistics and visualizations.
+* <b>ydata_profiling</b> - a package for data profiling, that automates and standardises the generation of detailed reports, complete with statistics and visualisations.
 In Data Cleaning and Feature Engineering Notebooks it was utilised to generate pandas profile reports with tremendous insights on the data.
 * <b>feature_engine</b> - a library that provides a set of tools for feature engineering.
 It was used in the Feature Engineering Notebook for data transformation such as SmartCorrelatedSelection, OrdinalEncoder and Winsorizer.
 * <b>ppscore</b> - predictive power score is a statistical metric used to quantify the predictive power of one feature with respect to another feature in a dataset.
 This tool was utilised in the Data Cleaning Notebook to assess correlation levels between house attributes.
 * <b>streamlit</b> - a library used for creating interactive web applications for data science and machione learning projects.
 Streamlit was utilised for creating the user dashboard.